German workers' and soldiers' councils 1918–1919: Berlin

 The revolution reached Berlin on Saturday 9 November.
-The Revolutionary Stewards and the Spartacus League – groups that favoured a soviet-style council republic – called a general strike with the backing of the SPD.
-Workers and soldiers established councils, and important buildings such as the police headquarters were occupied.
+The Revolutionary Stewards and the Spartacus League – groups that favoured a soviet democracy run by workers' councils – called a general strike with the backing of the SPD.
+Workers and soldiers established councils and occupied important buildings such as the police headquarters.
 A massive demonstration march through the city drew a large number of soldiers from their barracks.
 Many of the demonstrators carried placards calling for an end to the war and the authoritarian monarchical state.
 The SPD formed its own workers' and soldiers' council consisting of twelve factory representatives and the party leaders Friedrich Ebert, Otto Braun and Otto Wels.
 At midday, Reich Chancellor Max von Baden prematurely announced the abdication of the Emperor and, in formal breach of the Imperial Constitution, handed the chancellorship to Ebert.
 In the afternoon, Philipp Scheidemann of the SPD proclaimed a republic from the Reichstag building, while a few hours later Karl Liebknecht of the Spartacus League proclaimed the "Free Socialist Republic of Germany" at the Berlin Palace.

 Council vs. parliamentary republic

-In an initial written exchange of ideas on 9 and 10 November about the future form of the government, the USPD stated that political power would have to be in the hands of the workers' and soldiers' councils in order for it to take part.
-The response of the SPD, which wanted a national assembly to determine the type of government, was: "If this request means the dictatorship of a section of a class that is not backed by the majority of the people, then we must reject the demand because it contradicts our democratic principles."
-For their part, the Spartacists wanted to abolish the Reichstag, all state parliaments and the existing Reich government; to have the Berlin workers' and soldiers' council take over the government until the establishment of a Reich workers' and soldiers' council; to elect workers' and soldiers' councils throughout Germany that would have full legislative and administrative authority; to have the workers' and soldiers' councils take over all military and civilian authorities and command posts, all weapons and ammunition stocks, as well as all armaments factories; and to control all means of transport.
+In an initial written exchange of ideas on 9 and 10 November about the future form of the government, the USPD stated that it would take part only if political power was in the hands of the workers' and soldiers' councils.
+The SPD, which wanted a national assembly to determine the type of government, responded negatively: "If this request means the dictatorship of a section of a class that is not backed by the majority of the people, then we must reject the demand because it contradicts our democratic principles."
+The Spartacists declared that they wanted to abolish the Reichstag, all state parliaments and the existing Reich government; have the Berlin workers' and soldiers' council take over the government until the establishment of a Reich workers' and soldiers' council; elect workers' and soldiers' councils throughout Germany that would have full legislative and administrative authority; have the workers' and soldiers' councils take over all military and civilian authorities and command posts, all weapons and ammunition stocks, as well as all armaments factories; and to control all means of transport.